-PHASE I: EXPLORATORY PHASE - ELEMENTARY AND SECONDARY
+PHASE I: EXPLORATORY PHASE REQUIREMENTS - ELEMENTARY AND SECONDARY

-The following abbreviated list explains the fundamental Exploratory Phase requirements for admission to the graduate Teacher Certification Program.
+The following list explains the fundamental Exploratory Phase requirements for admission to the graduate Teacher Certification Program as a Pre-Candidate.
 Exploratory Phase I courses introduce aspiring teacher education students to the dynamic scope of considerations that must be applied in the teaching profession.
-Additional information is found in the Teacher Certification Program Handbook, available from the Education Department office, and the Marygrove College Undergraduate Catalog.
+Additional information is found in the Teacher Certification Program Handbook, available from Education Department office.

 To complete the Exploratory Phase and be admitted to the M.Ed.
-Plus Teacher Certification Program, a student must:
+Plus Teacher Certification Program as a Pre-Candidate, a student must: